 The device flashes briefly at the beginning of video capture.
 Filmed screens typically show glare and reflections from this flash, while real scenes behave differently.

 These tests are intentionally primitive and phone-friendly.
 They use common camera capabilities, so no LiDAR is required.
+The Flash-test can be turned off in situations where an initial flash would be unwanted.
+The Zoom-test can never be turned off.

 Trust model